Linouth/iCatch-V50-Playground/reversing/README.md

 - offset6, drampara-ddr.prm, is mapped to `0x47ff0000`

+## Ghidra
+`offset3.gzf` contains my current progress at reversing the main firmware.
+Functions with a `?` are not 100% certain, and functions with a `!` can be interesting and need more thorough look.

 ## Contents of the FAT images
 offset2 contains two FAT partitions, `A` starting at offset `0x120`, and `B` starting at `0x500120`.
 Linux can mount these partitions as loop devices.